RIPE-NCC/rpki-commons/README.md

 Copyright (c) 2010-2021 RIPE NCC
 All rights reserved.

-This software is licensed under the terms of the BSD 3-Clause License.
+This software, including all its separate source codes, is licensed under the terms of the BSD 3-Clause License.
 If a copy of the license was not distributed to you, you can obtain one at https://github.com/RIPE-NCC/rpki-commons/blob/main/LICENSE.txt.

 Description